-A number of transformative options have been assessed and presented by the consultant team at each stage of the strategy development, with feedback provided by the Steering Group.
-The key decisions arising from these discussions are highlighted in Section 3.
+The findings have been assessed and presented by the consultant team at each stage of the strategy development, with feedback provided by the Steering Group.
+The key decisions arising from these discussions are highlighted in Section 4.

 In order to create the Cliffs of Moher 2040 Strategy a comprehensive multiphase consultation process was undertaken with the public, local community and community groups, state bodies, customers, elected members and landowners.
-The details and findings of this consultation are included in Section 4.
+The details and findings of this consultation are included in Section 3.

 Throughout the development process, the consultants have drawn on international benchmarking examples of other environmentally sensitive and world heritage sites.
-Case studies highlighting comparative sustainable tourism and development initiatives are presented throughout Section 3.
+Case studies highlighting comparative sustainable tourism and development initiatives are presented throughout Section 4.